Patience isn't a reward that is granted by praying for it, it's a skill that is cultivated by practicing it.

 To double-down on your example, much more common than Unalome tattoos are the proliferation of Buddhist beaded bracelets and necklaces.
 These "adornments" have been worn by surfers for decades, but are now seen just about everywhere.
 To many Buddhists, those bracelets and necklaces are known as "mala" and they are prayer beads and sacred, not even to be touched or handled by non-Buddhists.

-Nevertheless, practical-Buddhism, as instructed by the Buddha, is much more concerned with what we do as practitioners in response to others, than with what other people do, specifically.
+Nevertheless, practical-Buddhism, as instructed by the Buddha, is much more concerned with what we do as practitioners in response to others, than with what other people do.
 When our buttons are pushed and we sense the seed of offence being watered by the actions of others, we are given the precious opportunity to apply the teachings in that moment to make a better choice.
 To put the teachings into practical application is critical to progression toward enlightenment.
-Those who train in skilful mental attitudes, views, and states will certainly enjoy a more pleasant time as a Buddhist than those who don't. :) And the more we can do that, the more we develop and cultivate the conditions that create a more peaceful inner-experience.
+Those who train in skilful mental attitudes, views, and states will certainly enjoy a more pleasant time as a Buddhist than those who don't. :) And the more we can do that, the more we develop and cultivate the conditions that create a more peaceful inner-experience (i.e., the closer we get toward spiritual success).

 Q: I guess I'm wondering where the balance is between personal significance and cultural appropriation for you and if seeing these images on white bodies is offensive?